SocialBeats/microservice-template/README.md

 npm run lint:fix
 ```

 By default, your vs-code will autolint your stayed files once you decide that you want to commit.
 Anyways there is a workflow for linting external code, and you can fix lint format with those two commands.
-This enviroment is meant to be confortable so you do not have to worry about anything related with lint.
-However, everything can be disabled (do it under your own risks, as its not recommended).
+This environment is meant to be comfortable so you do not have to worry about anything related with lint.
+However, everything can be disabled (do it at your own risks, as its not recommended).

 ## Conventional Commits

 This project follows the **[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)** specification, which provides a standard way to structure commit messages.

-There are hooks to avoid commiting weird stuff.
+There are hooks to avoid committing weird stuff.

 ## Commit Convention